About Himalayan Cat Colors

 - Lilac-cream lynx

 This information regarding color recognition has been acquired from the Himalayan profile page at the CFA website.
 Not all Himalayan colors were recognized from the start.
-There have been breed favorites over the decades, and colors such as seal and lynx points only received recognition in the late '70s and early '80s.
+There have been breed favorites over the decades, and colors such as lynx points only received recognition in the late '70s and early '80s.

 Some of these color combinations are quite rare and difficult to breed for with any consistency.
 Himalayans that feature chocolate and lilac points are among the more unique of colorpoints, since the genetics involved in such a breeding are complicated.
 Chocolate is a very recessive gene, and it is necessary for both sire and dame to carry this allele in order for any kittens within a litter to bear the chocolate color.
 Due to these breeding difficulties, the number of chocolate and lilac points in the competitive circuit has been limited.
 Nevertheless, the CFA has reported that there has been an increased incidence of winning for both chocolate and lilac points since 1992.